 Business Admins can create a database as follows:

-- Create a columns and give each a name and data type (text, number or currency)
+Create a columns and give each a name and data type.
+Available data types are:

 Add, edit or delete database records

 From the databases screen click the edit pencil to the right of your database

 Add: Click Add New Record and enter the information in each field.
 If you are adding a record to a User field, a drop down of users will be displayed for you to select a user.
 If there are a large number of users, you can search by typing part or all of their name.

 3. Edit: Click an existing field and change the information

 4. Delete: Click the Delete button to the right of any row

 Note: to make bulk additions or changes to a database please contact Flowingly.